m101yosef/m101yosef.github.io/content/publication/rl101/index.md

 \end{aligned}
 $$

 The advantage function describes how much better the current reward is than what we expect to get.
-If we substitute the advantage function into policy gradients, we obtain the Advantage Actor-Critic (A2C) algorithm (<a style="text-decoration: none;" class=citation href=minh2016>Mnih et al., 2016</a>):
+If we substitute the advantage function into policy gradients, we obtain the Advantage Actor-Critic (A2C) algorithm (<a class=citation href=minh2016>Mnih et al., 2016</a>):

 $$
 \begin{aligned}